syed-adil-wafa/nucnc.github.io/README.md

 <p align="justify">
 Welcome to Northwestern University Computational Neuroscience Club (NUCNC).<br>
 <br>
-We meet once every two weeks to discuss and learn about computational and theoretical neuroscience.
-Meetings include article/book chapter discussions, hackathons, tutorials, white board discussions, round tables and lot more!
-Meetings take place simultaneously on Evanston and Chicago campuses (coordinated via videocasting) and are open to all NU graduate students, post-docs and faculty members interested/involved in computational neuroscience.
+We meet on alternate Mondays 5-6PM to learn and discuss computational and theoretical neuroscience.
+Meetings include (but are not limited to) article/book chapter discussions, hackathons, tutorials, white board and round table discussions and invited talks.
+Meetings take place simultaneously on Evanston (Tech L251) and Chicago (Wieboldt 421) campuses (coordinated via videocasting) and are open to all NU graduate students, post-docs and faculty members interested/involved in computational neuroscience.
 </p>